stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Champion/index.md

 ---

 # Champion
-*The champion focuses on the development of raw physical power honed to deadly perfection.
+The champion focuses on the development of raw physical power honed to deadly perfection.
 Those who model themselves on this archetype combine rigorous training with physical excellence to deal devastating blows.
 Although often simple warriors who rely on mighty attacks and their own durability to overcome their enemies.
 Some champions combine this physical might with tactical cunning.
-Others just hit things until those things stop hitting back.*
+Others just hit things until those things stop hitting back.

 ## Branch Features
-You gain the following features when taking your first Talent in this Branch.
+You gain the following features when you take your first talent in this branch.

-#### Bonus Proficiency
-You gain proficiency in one of the following skills of your choice: Athletics or Intimidation.
-You also gain expertise in a [weapon](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/MeleeWeaponTables) group of your choice.

 ## Talents